Shareholder Burton LeBlanc’s personal, professional accomplishments listed in 71st edition of...READ MORE

 A criminal probe by the U.S. Attorney’s office will investigate whether or not GM broke any laws after waiting more than a decade to disclose the faulty ignition problems.

-If you or someone you know owns a vehicle affected by the recall and have suffered a serious injury, please call the GM ignition recall lawyers at Baron and Budd at 818-839-2320 or visit our website here for more information: //baronandbudd.com/areas-of-practice/gm-faulty-ignition-recall/
+If you or someone you know owns a vehicle affected by the recall and have suffered a serious injury, please call the GM ignition recall lawyers at Baron and Budd at 818-839-2320 or visit our website here for more information: //baronandbudd.com/class-actions/auto-defects/gm-faulty-ignition-recall/

 About Baron & Budd, P.C.